Lord Howe flax snail: Distribution

-The genus Placostylus is a group of large ground dwelling gastropods with a disjunct distribution in the South west Pacific from the Solomon Islands, Fiji, and New Caledonia, to Lord Howe Island and the northern extremity of New Zealand.
-The Lord Howe flax snail has a brown, pointed shell up to 7 cm long and 2 cm in diameter.

 Conservation

 Species decline

 Historical accounts and fossil evidence indicate that the Lord Howe Island flax snail was formerly widespread and abundant on the island.
 The decline was first noted in the 1940s and the species is now listed as critically endangered.

 The black rat is considered to be the major predator of this species and likely to be a significant threat to its survival.
 European blackbirds and song thrushes (self-introduced around 1950) are also thought to be predators of the snail.

 Habitat clearing and modification and habitat disturbance, possibly herbicides and pesticides also add to the species decline.

 Recovery

 In 2001, a recovery plan was completed to protect and recover the Lord Howe Island flax snail in the wild.
 Actions include habitat and population surveys, community awareness raising and a captive-breeding program.

 The Lord Howe Island Board, responsible for implementation of the recovery plan, has since constructed a rodent and bird proof enclosure for the project and the first generation of captive bred Lord Howe Island land snails has hatched.

 Over a period of two years, schoolchildren will closely monitor the captive snail population and their eggs, and will then measure growth rates and survival rates of the juvenile snails.

 Rodent control or eradication on the island is crucial for the long-term survival of this snail in the wild.